redfly-ai-org/redfly.ai/README.md

 # redfly.ai

+_Never lose a customer to the database again._

 Our team has been building data-driven apps for 20+ years.
 Tired of fighting database performance, scalability, and cost, we realized that it's possible to bypass most of the issues with disk-based databases if we could effectively cache all our reads, using the database mainly as a data store.
 This is not a new idea.

 Some of the largest companies in the world synchronize their database directly with the cache so that they can seamlessly access their data without worrying about optimizing SQL queries or scaling up their disk-based databases.
 Now, for the first time in history, we have made it possible for anybody to implement this without spending several million dollars and years in R&D costs.